glide112/SampleWebRTC/README.md

  -------------

 <b>Incoming call:</b><br>
- If the client is register to the server, you can receive calls but you will also need to consider a dialog and a ringtone(ex mp3 file) when a invite come in.
-Below is one of the sample which you can refer to when creating a dialog fro incoming call.
+ If the client is registered to the server, you can also receive calls but then you will also need to consider a dialog and a ringtone(ex mp3 file) when a invite comes in.
+Below is an example which you can refer to when creating a dialog for incoming call.
  -------------
      userAgent.on('invite', function(session) {
       console.log('console: receiving invite from (displayName): ' + session.remoteIdentity.displayName);